MaxSvargal/cascade/dspec/cfv_models.dspec.md

     actualInputData: cfv_models.Any { description: "The data that WOULD be passed to the component's primary input." }
     dslConfig: cfv_models.Any { description: "The component's config block from the DSL." }
     availableContext?: Record<String, cfv_models.Any>
+    // Added from internal services spec
+    inputSources?: List<cfv_models.Any> { description: "Detailed information about how each input field was resolved."}
 }

 model cfv_models.DataLineageResult {